Ginowine/message-board-app/README.md

 ### Note:

+This is a basic example and should not be used in production without further security audits and testing.
-This is a basic example and can be extended with features like:
+This project can be extended with features like:

 - Upvoting or downvoting messages.
 - Decentralized storage for message content (e.g., using IPFS).

-Feel free to explore and customize the project to fit your specific needs!
+### Contributing
+This project is open source and I welcome contributions.
+Feel free to submit pull requests with improvements or additional features.